iMammal/CytoCave/README.md

-embeddings, as well its immersive capabilities— while adding a range of new features that facilitate the exploration of general multi- omics network data using dimensionality reduction projection of high-dimensional biological data with cluster membership highlight- ing, as well as scalability upgrades to support visualizing and inter- acting with large scale proteomics and multi-omics data.
+embeddings, as well its immersive capabilities— while adding a range of new features that facilitate the exploration of general multi- omics network data using dimensionality reduction projection of high-dimensional biological data with cluster membership highlighting, as well as scalability upgrades to support visualizing and interacting with large scale proteomics and multi-omics data.

+NeuroCavePlus is a work in progress, this prototype was developed for the IEEE 2023 Bio+MedVis Challenge. (http://biovis.net/2023/biovisChallenges_vis).

+Live Demo of NeuroCavePlus with SciVis Contest Data: https://src.dogstarlabs.com/morris/CytoCave/visualization.html?dataset=BioVisIEEE2023&load=0&lut=BioMedVis2023drugs2f

 # Network Neuroscience article and video documentation